Quick Start¶

 Hourly weather data in a standard format.
 Sources:

-- Climate.OneBuilding.Org — global coverage
+- Climate.OneBuilding.Org — global coverage, multi-year TMY files

-- PVGIS — European Commission tool
+- PVGIS — European Commission TMY generator (methodology)

 EPW files can also be downloaded from PVGIS programmatically (no API key required):